DeplanckeLab/BRB-seqTools/README.md

 Options:
 ```
--f %s           Path of R1 FastQ file [can be gzipped or raw].
+-f %s           [Required] Path of R1 FastQ file [can be gzipped or raw].
--b %s           Path of R2 aligned BAM file [do not need to be sorted or indexed].
+-b %s           [Required] Path of R2 aligned BAM file [do not need to be sorted or indexed].
--c %s           Path of Barcode/Samplename mapping file¹.
+-c %s           [Required] Path of Barcode/Samplename mapping file¹.
--gtf %s         Path of GTF file [can be gzipped or raw].
+-gtf %s         [Required] Path of GTF file [can be gzipped or raw].
 -s %s           Do you want to count only reads falling on same strand than gene? [no, yes, reverse] (default = yes since BRB-seq is stranded protocol)
 -n %i           Number of allowed difference with the barcode [ambiguous reads will be automatically discarded].
 -o %s           Output folder